PeopleAdmin/stressque/README.md

 STRESSQUE=config/stressque.dsl QUEUES=* VERBOSE=1 be rake resque:work
 ```

 And the test harness to perform injections according to your definition...
+If you have a redis running on a different box use `-r <IP> <PORT>`.

 ```bundle exec stressque -c examples/demo.dsl```